controlplaneio/netassertv2-l4-client/README.md

 If the host is not reachable and / or there is not a service listening on the specified port, the connection(s) will fail.

-Multiple connections can run in parallel, for example when connections fail due to timeout and the `period` paramenter is less than `timeout`, or, more in general, if a connection takes more than `period` to complete,
+Multiple connections can run in parallel, for example when connections fail due to timeout and the `period` parameter is less than `timeout`, or, more in general, if a connection takes more than `period` to complete,

 ## Example